MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 To create a new project, follow these steps.

 1. Click the **New Project** link in the upper-right corner, or click the link that is provided on the page.
 The **New Data Integration** wizard starts.
 2. Enter a name for the project.
-The project name may only contain alphanumeric characters (no special characters.)
+ > [!NOTE]
+    > Project names may only contain alphaNumeric characters at this point in time.
+No special characters.
+No whitespace characters.
+This is a temporary limitation that will be removed in the future.

 3. Select a predefined project template to create a base project that you can run directly.
 (Eventually, you will be able to customize the project before you run it.
 However, project customization isn’t yet supported.)
 4. Choose Next.
 5. Select a connection set.
 Here you choose your connection set for your project.
 This will show the connections you have previously provided.